Limited Company Tax Calculator

 Corporation tax

-Corporation tax, which is now 19% (changing from 01 April 2023), is required of all limited corporations.
+Effective corporation tax, ranging between 19% and 25%, is due on profits made by limited companies.
 If your contract isn't subject to IR35, you'll probably pay yourself a low wage plus dividends.
 Salaries are a tax-deductible business expense, but you'll have to pay corporation tax on your profit after deducting any allowances.

 Dividends are paid from the company's after-tax retained profits.